-The above case is an example of successful organisation which is amongst the top companies in India.
-It has risen to the top because of management. of its quality Management is required in organisations-those kinds manufacturing handlooms, trading in consumer goods or providing hairstyling services and even in non-business organisations.
+The above case is an example of successful organisation which а is amongst the top companies in India.
+It has risen to the top because of management. of its quality Management is required in all kinds of organisations-those manufacturing handlooms, trading in consumer goods or providing hairstyling services and even in non-business organisations.
 Let us take another example.